venice1200/TapClock/README.md

 Definitions: ULB = Upper Left Button (USB Side), URB/LRB = Upper/Lower Right Button

 v0.5.7
 Sketch needs MPU calibrating values which you can create with the WatchX_IMU_Zero_0x69.ino sketch.
-Use the uploaded version fromthe Repo.
+Use the uploaded version from the Repo.

 Time setting Menu
 * If clock is shown ULB opens the Menu for setting the time.